Washington County Technical High School

-Washington County Technical High School is a public school offering technology-related and general classes for students in 11th and 12th grades.
+Boyd J. Michael III Technical High School is a public school offering technology-related and general classes for students in 11th and 12th grades.
 The school building is located on a tract of land with several schools including South Hagerstown High School.
 This area lies near the southern city limits of Hagerstown, Washington County, Maryland, United States.
 The school opened in 1972 and is part of the Washington County Public Schools system.
-Its principal is Cody Pine.
+Its principal is Robert Stike.

-WCTHS has 17 different career and technology programs for students to choose from.
+Boyd J. Michael III Technical High School has 17 different career and technology programs for students to choose from.
 Each instructional program offers a current, relevant, industry-based curriculum.

-WCTHS also offers a wide variety of academic classes.
+Boyd J. Michael III Technical High School also offers a wide variety of academic classes.